vivekbahl2021/github-actions-workshop/labs/create-repository-using-template-repository.md

 ## Introduction

-In this lab, you will create a new repository using the GitHub Actions Workshop template.
-The template contains the code for the GitHub Actions Workshop and is designed to help you get started with GitHub Actions.
+In this lab, you will create a new repository using the `GitHub Actions Workshop` template GitHub repository which contains a set of labs, workflow starter files, solutions and other resources to help you learn GitHub Actions.

 > Duration: 10-15 minutes